iMoonLab/DeepHypergraph/README.md

 ```

 ## Contributing
-We always welcome contributions to help make HyperG better, and apply hypergraph in more application.
+We always welcome contributions to help make HyperG better, and apply hypergraph in more applications.
 If you would like
 to contribute, please [contact us](mailto:evanfeng97@gmail.com).